 In 1988 the first Ottawa StoryTelling Festival was organized.
 An annual event until 2008, the festival featured both local and non-local tellers.
 Storytelling for children under 12 has been an important part of OST’s programming since 1988, and we continue to offer an annual Children’s Storytelling Festival.
 Since 2015, this event enjoyed has enjoyed very successful presentations with many local artists presenting stories at no charge for families and children at Nepean Centrepointe Library.
 The yearly Children’s Storytelling Festival helps ensure that OST fulfills its mandate to bring storytelling to all ages.

 In 1998, OST teamed up with the Billings Estate National Historical Site to present Halloween Ghost Walks.
 In subsequent years, OST researched stories from the Billings’ family history to create evenings of history, mystery, and fun.
 In 2015, OST offered a Travelling Tent show that began at the Billings Estate and then moved to other city museum sites across the National Capital Region.
 The Tent show proved very popular, and in May and June of 2016, OST toured Fun, Fire and Smallpox! throughout the National Capital Region.
 OST also enjoys a partnership with the Bytown Museum, offering historical storytelling at the Bytown in the summer months.

 In July, 2003, the Ottawa StoryTellers hosted the 4-day National Conference of the Storytellers of Canada / Conteurs du Canada for the first time in Ottawa.
 SC-CC was once again hosted by OST at the Grassroots Festival in 2019.

-The (un)told series, original stories, told live, was created in 2012 and is currently held on the third Sunday of the month at the Heart & Crown Pub in the ByWard Market.
+The (un)told series, original stories, told live, was created in 2012.
 In 2013, OST took part in Ottawa’s Nuit Blanche, and followed up with performances inspired by visual artists at Nuit Blanche 2014.

 Workshops continue to be an important part of OST’s ongoing commitment to professional development.
 Every year we offer an introductory storytelling workshop, and occasional workshops in skill development such as voice, movement, or advanced-level performance coaching.